thewca/wca-regulations/wca-regulations.md

         - 4b3d) Square-1: The (random) state must require at least 11 moves to solve.
         - 4b3e) 5x5x5 Cube, 6x6x6 Cube, 7x7x7 Cube, and Megaminx: sufficiently many random moves (instead of random state), at least 2 moves to solve.
         - 4b3f) Pyraminx: The (random) state must require at least 6 moves to solve.
     - 4b4) Each scramble sequence should be applied during a maximum time frame of 2 hours.
-This time frame begins when the scramble sequence is applied for the first time.
+This time frame starts when the scramble sequence is applied for the first time.
 - 4d) Scrambling orientation:
-    - 4d1) NxNxN puzzles and Megaminx are scrambled beginning with the white face (if not possible, then the lightest face) on top and the green face (if not possible, then the darkest adjacent face) on the front.
+    - 4d1) NxNxN puzzles and Megaminx are scrambled starting with the white face (if not possible, then the lightest face) on top and the green face (if not possible, then the darkest adjacent face) on the front.
-    - 4d2) Pyraminx is scrambled beginning with the yellow face (if not possible, then the lightest face) on bottom and the green face (if not possible, then the darkest adjacent face) on the front.
+    - 4d2) Pyraminx is scrambled starting with the yellow face (if not possible, then the lightest face) on bottom and the green face (if not possible, then the darkest adjacent face) on the front.
-    - 4d3) Square-1 is scrambled beginning with the darker colour on front (out of the 2 possible scrambling orientations).
+    - 4d3) Square-1 is scrambled starting with the darker colour on front (out of the 2 possible scrambling orientations).
-    - 4d4) Clock is scrambled beginning with either side in front and 12 o'clock pointing up.
+    - 4d4) Clock is scrambled starting with either side in front and 12 o'clock pointing up.
-    - 4d5) Skewb is scrambled beginning with the white face (if not possible, then the lightest face) on top and the green face (if not possible, then the darkest adjacent face) on the front-left.
+    - 4d5) Skewb is scrambled starting with the white face (if not possible, then the lightest face) on top and the green face (if not possible, then the darkest adjacent face) on the front-left.
 - 4f) Competition scramble sequences must be generated using the current official version of the official WCA scramble program (available [via the WCA website](https://www.worldcubeassociation.org/regulations/scrambles/)).
 - 4g) After scrambling a puzzle, the scrambler must verify that the puzzle is scrambled correctly.
 If the puzzle state is wrong, the scrambler must correct it (e.g. by solving the puzzle and applying the scramble sequence again).
     - 4g1) Exception: For the 6x6x6 Cube, 7x7x7 Cube, and Megaminx, it is not necessary to correct the scramble sequence, at the discretion of the WCA Delegate.